The J-1 student has less opportunity, as a non-degree seeking student, to work. Currently, at Bellarmine, we offer the opportunity to work on campus.

 - If your employment has changed

 Please note, if you plan on traveling outside the United States while you are on post-completion OPT, you are required to have a Travel Authorization Signature on your I-20 that is not more than 6 months old.
-Submit the Travel Endorsement Request Form to IS at least two (2) weeks prior to your planned travel in order to process a new I-20.
+Alert International Services at least two (2) weeks prior to your planned travel.

 Severe economic hardship